PoliticalGraveyard.com

 Lopez, Margaret — of Austin, Travis County, Tex.
 Democrat.
 Delegate to Democratic National Convention from Texas, 2004.
 Female.
 Still living as of 2004.

 Lopez, Margarita — of Manhattan, New York County, N.Y.
 Democrat.
-Delegate to Democratic National Convention from New York, 2000, 2004; candidate in primary for borough president of Manhattan, New York, 2005.
+Delegate to Democratic National Convention from New York, 2000, 2004; candidate for borough president of Manhattan, New York, 2005.
 Female.
 Still living as of 2005.

 Lopez, Mark — of Philadelphia, Philadelphia County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1996.
 Still living as of 1996.